You use In and Out points to define a specific portion of a clip or sequence for editing, deletion, copying, pasting, and so on.

 Though Slip and Slide tools are typically employed on the center of three adjacent clips, each tool functions normally even if the clip is adjacent to a clip on one side and blank space on the other.

 A slip edit shifts a clip’s In and Out points forward or backward by the same number of frames in a single action.
 By dragging with the Slip tool, you can change a clip’s starting and ending frames without changing its duration or affecting adjacent clips.

 You can use keyboard shortcuts to slip a clip in a Timeline.
-To slip a clip using keyboard shortcuts, select a clip (or multiple clips), and then do the following:
+To slip a clip, select a clip (or multiple clips), and then use one of the following keyboard shortcuts.